SteveBarnett/Remixing/_thinking/map.md

 The living version of several previous swirls.

-An extremely brief summary:
+A brief summary:

 - The path is goal.
 Living a good enough, ordinary, life.
 - My practice is meditation and mindfulness.
 - I use layers as a way of finding concrete things to do.
-I like using the rule of three, like mind, body, spirit.
+I like using the rule of threes.
 - Reality is one, complex, empty, flow.
 It's free of concepts, language, characteristics.
 - The infinite causes and conditions of Reality create everything.
 - Our true nature is the (open, empty, luminous) context of consciousness.
 - All matter is swirls of degrees of consciousness.
 - The cosmos is purposeful, patterned, and playful.
-It's is consciousness as a verb.
+It's consciousness as a verb.

+---

 * Display TOC
 {:toc}